Differentiable Iterated Function Systems: Introduction and Prior Work

-Fractals are of frequent interest to the mathematical art community, perhaps owing to the ease with which fractals produce aesthetically pleasing designs.
-Iterated Function System (IFS) fractals are a particular type of fractal, constructed by repeatedly applying a set of transformations to an initial image.
+Fractals are ubiquitous objects in computer graphics, mathematical art, and data analysis.
+A common way to generate fractal images is the \textit{iterated function system} (IFS), defined in detail below.
 In this paper, I demonstrate a system for drawing IFS fractals written in Pytorch, a programming language with automatic differentiation capability.
-This program takes as input a line drawing, builds an IFS fractal using that drawing as a base, and outputs an image.
-The advantage of doing this in Pytorch is that it enables us to optimize our original line drawing so that the produced IFS fractal resembles a target image.
-The main inspiration for this project was "Differentiable Drawing and Sketching", by Mihai et al. \cite{mihai2021differentiable}.
-The authors presented a framework for differentiating through the rasterization of lines and curves, using the insight that the distance from a pixel to a line can act as a differentiable proxy for rasterization.
-Since distance estimators have a long history of use in the fractal rendering community \cite{christensen2011distance,hart1989ray,mcguire2014numerical}, it seemed natural and exciting to try to combine some of those ideas with the techniques from Mihai et al.
+The advantage of doing this in Pytorch is that it enables us to optimize through the fractal rasterization process, so that the generated IFS fractal resembles a target image.
+This paper is inspired by the recent work "Differentiable Drawing and Sketching", by Mihai et al. \cite{mihai2021differentiable}.
+Those authors presented a framework for differentiating through the rasterization of lines and curves, using the insight that the distance from a pixel to a line can act as a differentiable proxy for rasterization.
+Since distance estimators have a long history of use in the fractal rendering community \cite{christensen2011distance,hart1989ray,mcguire2014numerical}, it is natural to combine some of those ideas with the techniques from Mihai et al. I will first define some of the background needed to understand the problem, and then I will introduce how the rendering pipeline works.
+Throughout this paper, I will use the Koch curve (a famous fractal \cite{koch1904courbe}) as a test case.